kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 Exec binaries that KRM functions reference are a different story. `kustomize localize` downloads remote exec binaries that, if malicious, are capable of almost anything during subsequent `kustomize build` calls.
-The command mitigates this risk by leaving these downloaded exec binaries without executable permissions and warning the user, as mentioned in **Proposal**. `kustomize build` can only run the exec binary after the user deems the binary safe and changes its permissions.
+The command mitigates this risk by removing executable permissions on these downloaded exec binaries and warning the user, as mentioned in **Proposal**. `kustomize build` can only run the exec binary after the user deems the binary safe and changes its permissions.

-Still another risk may be that if a user's kustomization tree is large, `kustomize localize` may be copying files from unexpected locations.
+Still another risk may be that if a user's kustomization tree is large, `kustomize localize` has the potential to copy files from unexpected locations.
 The command mitigates this risk with the `scope` flag.
-If not set, `kustomize localize` only copies files in `target`.
-Otherwise, the user specifies `scope`and understands that `kustomize localize` only copies files in `scope`.
+If the user specifies `scope`, they understand that `kustomize localize` only copies files in `scope`.
+Otherwise, `kustomize localize` treats `target` as `scope`.
+In either case, `kustomize localize` aborts with a descriptive error message if `target` references local files outside of `scope` that the command would copy.
 The qualification that the command can only localize `target`s that follow load restrictions helps mitigate this risk as well.

 ### Dependencies